netlify-templates/victor-hugo/site/content/platform/_index.md

       image: images/temp.jpg
       image_caption:
       subtitle1: Two-way Texting
       description1: Communication with patients and / or study participants is key to engaging them in their health.
 You can choose from a variety of communication techniques or combine them in interesting ways tailored to a patient's behavior.
-Texting (SMS) has repeatedly been demonstrated to be a very effective way of communicating with patients since it works irrespective of the kind of phone the patient has.
 Texts can be sent out based on set schedules and / or rules.
-These configuration rules can be as simple as responding with a personalized "Great job, John Appleseed" or as complex as evaluating blood pressure values and responding with an provider or nurse alert
+These configuration rules can be as simple as responding with a personalized "Great job, John" or as complex as evaluating blood pressure values and generating with an in-basket message.
       subtitle2: Survey Management
       description2: In cases where more data needs to be collected (demographics, symptoms, etc.), the system offers the ability to create a survey.
 You can either integrate the survey with Qualtrics or create your own survey from scratch using the built-in survey creation and deployment tool.
 These surveys can be sent out to patients based on specific schedules and simple or complex rules.
 Short surveys can be administrated over text as well.
       subtitle3:
       description3:
-      is_even: false
+      is_even: true
       id: patcomm
     - module_name: Remote Monitoring
       image: images/temp.jpg